omunozsanchezdeloitte/Capstone---Group-3/README.md

 Empower Automotive is an app that users can use to help set a price on their used car.

 ### Goal
 Empower Automotive's goal is to help users analyze what price would be the most accurate, competitive, and successful for selling their cars.
-We formed key questions to answer in order to provide the stakeholders our best recommendations.
+Our goal is to provide Empower Automotive a recommendation based on data analysis of linear regression, random forest, and XGBoost with LASSO.
+We formed key business questions and will consider stakeholder input to provide the recommendation.

 ### Key Business Questions
 1. What features are the most important when accurately pricing a car?